m-goos/m-rc/posts-draft/component-libraries-why-does-everyone-reinvent-one.md

 I built a component library at:

-- Elsevier
+- ELS
-- TS1
+- SRM
-- TS2
+- OA

 Only one _started_ with a decent design systems and this was the biggest difference in the world.